joshjohanning/joshjohanning.github.io/_posts/2021-10-01-azure-frontdoor-preview-experience.md

     - It is considered best practice to redirect http to https.
 This can be done in the code by adding the following to the `startup.cs` file: `app.UseHttpsRedirection();`
     - The problem with this method when using Azure Front Door with Private Endpoints is that this causes the app to redirect to the host (azurewebsites.net) instead of the incoming host URL (custom domain on Azure Front Door)
     - To work around this, you should remove this line of code altogether from the application and let Front Door redirect traffic to HTTPS (a setting on the Route)
-    - If you're working with an Angular app, make sure to remove any HTTPS redirect from the `web.config`
+    - If you're working with an Angular app, make sure to remove any HTTPS redirect from the `web.config`{: .filepath}
 - Deleting Endpoints / Domains / Front Door
     - If you want to delete a domain, you will need to clean up all of the associations (i.e.: the Route)
     - You can delete the entire Endpoint the domain is associated to as well